m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 ![](https://assets.omscs.io/notes/0078.png)

-**More interconnection options in the Internet ecosystem.** To complete the picture of today’s Internet interconnection ecosystem we note that ISPs may also connect through Points of Presence (PoPs), multihoming and peering.
-PoPs are one (or more) routers in a provider’s network, which can be used by a customer network to connect to that provider.
+**More interconnection options in the Internet ecosystem.** To complete the picture of today's Internet interconnection ecosystem we note that ISPs may also connect through Points of Presence (PoPs), multihoming and peering.
+PoPs are one (or more) routers in a provider's network, which can be used by a customer network to connect to that provider.
 Also, an ISP may choose to multi-home by connecting to one or more provider networks.
 Finally, two ISPs may choose to connect through a settlement-free agreement where neither network pays the other to send traffic to one another directly.

 **The Internet topology: hierarchical vs flat.** As we said, this ecosystem we just described, forms a hierarchical structure, especially in the earlier days of the Internet.
 But, its important to note that as the Internet has been evolving and especially with the dominant presence of IXPs, and CDNs, the structure has been morphing from hierarchical to flat.